Number of missed waste collection (pickups per 1,000 households)

 High Performing Government | Desired Measure Result: Below Target

-Reviewing the past two years of reported Missed Collections, the trend has been up.
-However, as the City continues to grow, some route sizes exceed 1,600 homes, which makes completion of an entire route during the specified collection time more challenging for our contractors.
-Additional influencing factors such as employee turnover and equipment shortages have resulted in an increase in missed collections.
-Collection route boundaries were changed at the beginning of FY 2018 to balance the route sizes and the number of households per route.
-Initiatives to minimize missed pickups include working with the contractors to resolve collection issues, tags and educational materials on overfilled carts, and correct sizing carts to prevent overfilled cart issues, as contractors are not required to collect overfilled carts.
-This issue is a priority for the Solid Waste Division, which has met with both contractors to implement new procedures and monthly measurements to reduce missed collections in FY 2019.
+Over the past two years, missed collections have increased.
+However, as the city continues to grow, some route sizes exceed 1,600 homes, which makes completion of an entire route during the specified collection time more challenging for our contractors.
+Collection route boundaries were changed at the beginning of FY2018 to balance the route sizes and the number of households per route and will be adjusted again in 2020.
+Initiatives to minimize missed pickups include working with the contractors to resolve collection issues; contractors replacing older vehicles, tags and educational materials on overfilled carts; and right-sizing carts to prevent overfilled cart issues, as contractors are not required to collect overfilled carts.
+Staff continues to work with both contracted collection vendors (Waste Management and Knight Waste Services) to improve service levels to Fort Worth residents.